-In our study, it also noted that insulin use as the sole treatment strategy has declined from 7.5% in 2006 to 3.7% in year 2013, and thus more patients were found to be on a combination of oral hypoglycemic agents and insulin.
-This could be interpreted by the fact that less number of included patients in year 2013 had long-standing diabetes mellitus of more than 20 years duration.
-The other explanation could also be partly related to the vast new hypoglycemic agents, which were introduced to the Lebanese market during that period of time, namely the incretins and SGLT 2 inhibitors family.
+In our study, we also noted that insulin use as the sole treatment strategy has declined from 7.5% in 2006 to 3.7% in year 2013, and thus more patients were found to be on a combination of oral hypoglycemic agents and insulin.
+This could be interpreted by the fact that a lesser number of included patients in year 2013 had long-standing diabetes mellitus of more than 20 years duration.
+The other explanation could also be partly related to the vast new hypoglycemic agents, which were introduced to the Lebanese market during that period of time, namely the incretins and SGLT 2 inhibitor family.

-Concerning the screening for the microvascular complications, in 2013, 65.7% of patients with type 2 diabetes were screened for retinopathy while this was 68.5% in 2011 and 53.2% in 2006.
-As for diabetic nephropathy and peripheral neuropathy, the screening proportion was 82.5% and 53.9% respectively (as compared to being 63.4% and 47.9% in year 2006).
+Concerning the screening for microvascular complications, 65.7% of patients in 2013 with type 2 diabetes were screened for retinopathy, while this was 68.5% in 2011 and 53.2% in 2006.
+As for diabetic nephropathy and peripheral neuropathy, the screening proportions were 82.5% and 53.9%, respectively (as compared to being 63.4% and 47.9% in year 2006).
 Foot examination screening occurred in 63.9%.
-Screening for cardiovascular disease occurred in 76.9% of patients and it was 77.1% in the year 2011.
-It was noted that there is an improved screening rates for diabetes complications in 2013, when compared to year 2006, which probably shows that currently there is an increased awareness of physicians of the importance of screening in order to try to prevent late complications and prevention of poorer outcomes.
-However, it is important to note that screening methods have not increased when compared to year 2011.
+Screening for cardiovascular disease occurred in 76.9% of patients, which was 77.1% in the year 2011.
+It was noted that there were improved screening rates for diabetes complications in 2013 when compared to the year 2006, which probably shows that there is currently an increased awareness by physicians of the importance of screening to prevent late complications and poorer outcomes.
+However, it is important to note that screening methods have not increased when compared to the year 2011.
 However, upon checking other studies, it was noted that there was a worldwide failure to achieve glycemic targets.
-In the A1chieve multinational, observational study, which included 66726 people with type 2 diabetes, enrolled from 28 countries across four continents (Asia, Africa, Europe and South America), 53.5% had microvascular complications and 27.2% had macrovascular complications[16].
-Similarly, in another study in India a high prevalence of complications among patients with diabetes mellitus was reported with 60% having neuropathy, 20% having cataract, and 15.4% having retinopathy, 32.3% having coronary heart disease, and 11.5% having PVD and 6.9% having history of cerebrovascular accidents[17].
+In the multinational, observational study that included 66,726 people with type 2 diabetes, who were enrolled from 28 countries across four continents (Asia, Africa, Europe and South America), 53.5% had microvascular complications and 27.2% had macrovascular complications[16].
+Similarly, in another study in India, a high prevalence of complications among patients with diabetes mellitus was reported, with 60% having neuropathies, 20% having cataracts, 15.4% having retinopathies, 32.3% having coronary heart disease, 11.5% having PVD, and 6.9% having a history of cerebrovascular accidents[17].

-With regards to hypertension, a large percentage (60%) were diagnosed with hypertension, the majority of which were treated but a small percentage had systolic blood pressure of less than 130 and an equal number with diastolic blood pressure less than 80.
-This again shows the need to have more proper control of hypertension, in patients with diabetes mellitus.
-When comparing our results to another study, it was found that the frequency of WHO-defined hypertension was high, in the non-insulin-dependent patients, older than 55 years, being 43% for males and 52% for females, in a sample of 5842 patients attending ten diabetic clinics in the London area[18].
-The prevalence of hypertension was also looked at amongst 450 persons with diabetes mellitus in Benin city and a prevalence rate of 54.2% was found[19].
-A study in Jordan was conducted as well and the prevalence of hypertension defined as a BP > 130/80 or on medication for high blood pressure among type 2 diabetes patients was 72.4% (70.9% of males and 73.9% of females)[20].
+With regards to hypertension, a large percentage (60%) were diagnosed with hypertension, the majority of which were treated.
+However, a small percentage had a systolic blood pressure of less than 130, and an equal number had a diastolic blood pressure less than 80.
+This again shows the need to have more proper control of hypertension in patients with diabetes mellitus.
+When comparing our results to another study, it was found that the frequency of WHO-defined hypertension was high in the non-insulin-dependent patients who were older than 55 years, with a percentage of 43% for males and 52% for females, in a sample of 5,842 patients attending ten diabetic clinics in the London area[18].
+The prevalence of hypertension was also looked at amongst 450 persons with diabetes mellitus in Benin city, and a prevalence rate of 54.2% was found[19].
+In addition, a study in Jordan was conducted, and the prevalence of hypertension defined as a BP > 130/80 or on medication for high blood pressure among type 2 diabetes patients was 72.4% (70.9% of males and 73.9% of females)[20].